2. Restore Consent-Based Citizenship

 The power granted to Congress to naturalize foreigners as U.S. citizens (granted in Article I, Section 8, Clause 4) is very broad.
 Congress may extend offers of citizenship to any foreigners it wishes, although presumably this applies only to persons who actually reside within our borders.
 Famous examples of groups offered citizenship by statute include members of American Indian tribes and people living on land purchased by the U.S. government from a foreign power, such as the Louisiana Purchase and the Mexican Cession.

 Congress could also, if it wanted, extend an offer of citizenship to any foreign child who happens to be born on our soil.
 It has never done so.
-And in my opinion, it should not do so, with two exceptions: 1) the children of permanent resident aliens, and 2) foreigners serving in our armed forces — people who have signaled by their actions that they sincerely want to be ‘one of us’ in the sense of sacrificing for and assimilating themselves to the American people: in short, people who by their actions have made clear that they are ‘all in’ on becoming Americans.
+And in my opinion, it should not do so, but we should make two exceptions: 1) the children of permanent resident aliens, and 2) foreigners serving in our armed forces — people who have signaled by their actions that they sincerely want to be ‘one of us’ in the sense of sacrificing for and assimilating themselves to the American people (in short, people who by their actions have made clear they are ‘all in’ on America).
 The current policy of automatically extending citizenship to foreign sojourners and unauthorized entrants serves only to encourage foreign nationals to come to our shores simply for the purpose of conferring U.S. citizenship on their children.
-No sensible republic has such a policy, and, to my knowledge, the United States is unique in having one.
+No sensible republic has such a policy.
+And to my knowledge, the United States is unique in having one.
 We should not codify it.
-To the contrary, we should end it.
+We should end it.

 5. A History of U.S. Citizenship

-As we have seen, prior to the ratification of the Fourteenth Amendment in 1868, citizenship was not defined in the Constitution.
+As we have seen, prior to the ratification of the Fourteenth Amendment, citizenship was not defined in the Constitution.
 The practice, carried over from colonial times, was to assume that, if you were born on U.S. soil, you were a citizen of the state in which you were born.
 But this was not jus soli.
 It was a rule of convenience.
-States could and did deny citizenship to some who were born on their soil: free blacks, for instance.
+Some states could and did deny citizenship to some who were born on their soil: free blacks, for instance.
+(Not every state did that, thankfully.)
 The American Revolution had of necessity effected a shift from jus soli to jus sanguinis, even if the actual practice did not appear to change very much.

-Prior to the Fourteenth Amendment, to be a citizen of the United States one had to be a citizen of a state.
-Although Congress had an explicit power to create a uniform rule of naturalization (Article I, section 8), states still set their own policies to a large extent.
-As we’ve seen, some of them could and did exclude free blacks from citizenship, or from some of the rights and privileges thereof.
+Prior to the Fourteenth Amendment, to be a citizen of the United States, one had to be a citizen of a state.
+Although Congress had an explicit power to create a uniform rule of naturalization (Article I, section 8), states still set their own policies for the most part.
+Some of them, as I say, excluded free blacks from citizenship, or from some of the rights and privileges thereof.
+They had a legal right to do this, even if it was wrong for them to do it.

 For the first three decades under the Fourteenth Amendment, the Court interpreted the Citizenship Clause correctly.
 The most prominent example of this is Elk v.
 Wilkins (1884).
-In this case, a member of an American Indian tribe who had renounced his tribal citizenship in favor of U.S. citizenship was found to have no right to claim the latter unilaterally.
+In this case, a member of an American Indian tribe who had renounced his tribal citizenship in favor of U.S. citizenship was found to have no right to claim U.S. citizenship unilaterally.
 Although he was born on U.S. soil, he was born as a member of a tribe, and therefore did not have U.S. citizenship.
 He could only become a U.S. citizen with the consent of Congress, which at the time was not forthcoming.
 (Congress did extend an offer of citizenship to some American Indian tribes, but not to his.
-In 1924, Congress used its naturalization power to extend the offer of citizenship to all American Indians, and that policy remains in effect today.)
-What the Elk case shows is that, as late as 1884, the nation’s highest court assumed our policy was not one of just soli, that persons subject to a foreign power (as the American Indian tribes were rightly considered to be) were not citizens, even when born on our soil.
+In 1924, Congress used its naturalization power to extend the offer of citizenship to all American Indians, and that policy remains in effect.)
+What the Elk case shows is that, as late as 1884, the nation’s highest court assumed our policy was not one of just soli, but rather held that persons subject to a foreign power (as the American Indian tribes were rightly considered to be) were not citizens, even when born on our soil.
 The Court was confirming that our policy was jus sanguinis.
+(The questions that arise from simultaneously belonging to an American Indian nation and holding U.S. citizenship are important but beyond the scope of this discussion.)

 6. The Legacy of Wong Kim Ark

 In 1898, in United States v.
 Wong Kim Ark, the Court changed position.
-Or rather, it seemed to.
-It did not, as I’ll explain.
-This famous decision has always been understood as imposing a policy of birthplace citizenship for everyone born on our soil, including sojourners and unauthorized entrants, with the exception of foreign diplomats and their families and — wait for it — foreign invaders and occupiers while on our soil.
-(Whew.)
+Or rather, it seemed to do so.
+It did not, in fact.
+The decision has long been understood as imposing a policy of birthplace citizenship for everyone born on our soil, including sojourners and unauthorized entrants, with the exception of foreign diplomats and their families.

-Except that this is not correct.
-Wong does not actually determine the question of birthplace citizenship with respect to the children of illegal immigrants.
-It only concerns the children of legal ones.
-And while its result appears to be right, its reasoning appears to be flawed.
-Okay.
-Let’s try to disentangle this mess.
+But that is not correct.
+Wong did not determine the question of birthplace citizenship with respect to the children of illegal immigrants.
+It concerned the children of legal ones.
+And while its result appears to be right, its reasoning appears to me to be flawed.
+Okay, so let’s see if we can disentangle this skein.

 Textual logic.
 If the majority’s reading were correct, the phrase ‘and subject to the jurisdiction thereof’ would be superfluous.
-All who are in our country at any given moment are of course subject to our laws.
+All who are in our country at any given moment are subject to our laws.
+They cannot commit murder or run a red light with impunity.
 That does not mean, however, that they are all subject to the jurisdiction of our government or owe it their political allegiance.
-Foreign visitors, foreign diplomats, and permanent resident aliens are all subject to the laws of the United States without being subject to the jurisdiction thereof (although the last group may be viewed as having voluntarily accepted that jurisdiction as a condition of being allowed to remain in the country).
+Foreign visitors, foreign diplomats, and permanent resident aliens are subject to the laws of the United States but are not subject to the jurisdiction thereof.
+Permanent resident aliens may and should be viewed as having voluntarily accepted our jurisdiction as a condition of being allowed to remain in the country.
+They, too, owe us their political allegiance.

 Republican principles.
 In Wong, Chief Justice Melville W. Fuller’s dissenting opinion argued that birthplace citizenship, in the words of Fourteenth Amendment expert Ed Erler, ‘had been repealed by the principles of the American Revolution and rejected by the framers of the Fourteenth Amendment.’
 (Heritage Foundation WebMemo #925, December 1, 2005.)
-On this critical point, Fuller is right and the majority is wrong.
-When in doubt, we should interpret the Constitution in light of the principles of the American Founding.
+When in doubt, we should always interpret the Constitution in light of the principles of the American Founding.
 As we have seen, the feudal notions of birthright subjectship and perpetual allegiance are alien to the principles of free republican government.
 We forsook feudal principles in securing our independence.
 The Declaration of Independence makes this abundantly clear.
 In securing our independence, we ceased to be subjects and became citizens.

 For example.
 Supporters were asked in debate whether the clause conferred citizenship on American Indians?
-No, the supporters replied, because Indians are subjects of an alien (if dependent) power, namely, their tribe.
+No, they explained, because Indians are subjects of an alien (if dependent) power, namely, their tribe.
 This same principle, of course, would rule out foreigners subject to a foreign power.
 Senator Reverdy Johnson:

 (Source: Congressional Globe, 1st Session, 39th Congress, May 30, 1866, part 4, p.
 2893.)